 In the headland, only rotating to give the robot a new orientation is allowed, no moving or carrying is allowed at all.

 The performance of the competing robots will be assessed by an independent expert jury committee.
-Beside measured or counted performance parameters, also creativity and originality especially in task 5 (Freestyle) will be evaluated.
+Beside measured or counted performance parameters, also creativity and originality, especially in task 4 and task 5 (freestyle), will be evaluated.
 There will be an award for the first three ranks of each task.
 The basic navigation (1), advanced navigation (2), sensing (3), and weeding (4) together will yield the overall competition winner.
 Points will be given as follows: